Maykonn/global-process-queue-js/README.md

 ### A Hypothetical Use Case

-Suppose you have a Cart on your e-commerce and this cart has several tasks, or processes (*Add Product*, *Remove Product*, *Calculate Total*, etc).
+Suppose you have a Cart on your e-commerce and this cart has several tasks or processes (*Add Product*, *Remove Product*, *Calculate Total*, etc).
 So with the Global Process Queue, you can orchestrate the *Cart Flow* - that is your *System Process Flow* - and what happens globally via the initializer and the finisher methods, both optional.